Skip to main content

 Prior to the introduction of muxed accounts, products and services that relied on pooled accounts often used transaction memos to differentiate between users.
 Supporting muxed accounts is better in the long term, but for now you may want to support both memos and muxed accounts as all exchanges, anchors, and wallets may not support muxed accounts.

-To learn about what other purposes memos can be used for, see our Memos Encyclopedia Entry.
+To learn about what other purposes memos can be used for, see our Memos section.

 Why are muxed accounts better in the long term?